-A CARES PROGRAM is before and after school care for children, Pre Kindergarten through sixth grade.
+A CARES PROGRAM is before and after school care for children, Pre School through sixth grade.
 It is staffed by school personnel, serves only the children enrolled at St. Jude School and operates only on days when school is in session.

 The CARES PROGRAM is open from 7:15 am until 8:15 am each school day and 3:15 pm until 6:00 pm each FULL school day.
 CARES provides professional supervision and recreation.
 A snack is provided at 3:30.
-Following snack the children interact with the one another, playing with games, art and crafts and various toys.
-Time is also set aside for homework to be completed by the children attending 1st through 6th grade.
+Following snack the children interact with one another, playing with games, art and crafts and various toys.
+Time is also set aside for homework to be completed by the children attending Pre School through 6th grade.

 The CARES PROGRAM is staffed by a director and a number of devoted teachers/teacher-aides.
-These people, employed on a full-time or part-time basis, work together to help each child grow in maturity and to maintain an atmosphere where respect and understanding for others is encouraged and expected.
+These people, employed on a full-time or part-time basis, work together to help each child grow in maturity and to maintain an atmosphere where respect and understanding for others are encouraged and expected.

 The CARES PROGRAM will follow the emergency closing procedures of Saint Jude School.
 If school opens late, there will be NO morning CARES.
-If school closes early, the afternoon CARES PROGRAM will be cancelled.
+If school closes early, the afternoon CARES PROGRAM will be canceled.
 There will be NO after school CARES on scheduled half days of school.

 The program is entirely financed by a yearly fee.
 The fee is charged for the school year and is payable in ten monthly installments, each of which is due on the first school day of each month.
 Regular and prompt payment will assure the continuation of personnel and the provisions of ample supplies, equipment, and snacks.
 A late fee of $10 will be assessed for all late payments.
 If the payment is not made by the tenth of the month, and you have not made adequate arrangements with the Director, the child will not be allowed to continue attending the program.
 A $25 fee will be assessed for all returned checks.